Possible Bearish Inside Day Candle Pattern Detected for Cracker Barrel (NASDAQ:CBRL) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Cracker Barrel (NASDAQ:CBRL)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Cracker Barrel (NASDAQ:CBRL) based on the price action in the company's shares.
-Today's price range of $91.18 and $93.90 is within yesterday's high and low of the day.
+Yesterday's price range of $91.16 and $93.90 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Cracker Barrel may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Cracker Barrel Old Country Store, Inc. operates restaurants.
 The Company serves various breakfast, lunch, and dinner dishes such as pancakes, sandwiches, fried chicken, and ice cream.
 Cracker Barrel Old Country Store serves customers throughout the United States.